kubernetes/community/contributors/devel/sig-architecture/api_changes.md

 center.
 Every versioned API can be converted to the internal form (and vice-versa), but versioned APIs do not convert to other versioned APIs directly.
 This sounds like a heavy process, but in reality we do not intend to keep more than a small number of versions alive at once.
-While all of the Kubernetes code operates on the internal structures, they are always converted to a versioned form before being written to storage (disk or etcd) or being sent over a wire.
+While some of the Kubernetes code operates on the internal types, they are always converted to a versioned form before being written to storage (disk or etcd) or being sent over a wire.
 Clients should consume and operate on the versioned APIs exclusively.